iamdcj/es-whatever/src/variables/README.md

 ### **Behaviour**

-the semantics are backed-up by additional behaviour; `const` declarations cannot be reassigned, whereas `let` declarations signify the intent to reassign.
+The semantics are backed-up by additional behaviour; `const` declarations cannot be reassigned, whereas `let` declarations signify the intent to reassign.

 ### **Scoping Rules**

-both `const` and `let` introduce block scoped bindings to JavaScript applications.
+Both `const` and `let` introduce block scoped bindings to JavaScript applications.